stevencombs/retrocombs.github.io/_posts/mega65/2022-01-02-mega65-core-testing-livestream.md

     - `F9` or `CTRL` + `V` - Scrolls along BASIC program listing down
     - `F7` - moves forward a word
     - `F6` - moves backwards a word
-    - `/` - follow with "PROGRAM NAME" to load program from disk (physical or virtual)
+    - `/` - follow with "PROGRAM NAME" to load program from disk (physical or virtual) and as a plus, if you use this command in directory listing, you no longer need to remove the trailing characters after the "PROGRAM NAME".

 5. In this video, I shared how to change back from Commodore 64 mode to MEGA65 mode using `SYS 58552`
 6. I showed the games section of the onboarding SD card in a previous live stream; however, I would like to dive into GEOS and then try to use the Pi1541 that I teased at the beginning of the live stream but ran out of time.